Power integrity: Power distribution network

 The current path from the power supply through the PCB and IC package to the die (consumer) is called the power distribution network.
-Its role is to transfer the power to the consumers with little DC voltage drop, and to allow little ripple induced by dynamic current at the consumer(switching current).
-The DC drop occurs if there is too much resistance in the plane or power traces leading from the VRM (Voltage Regulator Module) to the consumer.
+Its role is to transfer the power to the consumers with little DC voltage drop, and to allow little ripple induced by dynamic current at the consumer (switching current).
+The DC voltage drop occurs if there is too much resistance in the plane or power traces leading from the VRM (Voltage Regulator Module) to the consumer.
 This can be countered by raising the voltage on the VRM, or extending the "sense" point of the VRM to the consumer.

-Dynamic current occurs when the consumer switches its transistors, typically triggered by a clock.
+Dynamic current occurs when the consumer switches its transistors, typically triggered by a clock signal.
 This dynamic current can be considerably larger than the static current (internal leakage) of the consumer.
 This fast change in current consumption can pull the voltage of the rail down, or cause it to spike, creating a voltage ripple.
 This change in current happens much faster than the VRM can react.
 The switching current must therefore be handled by decoupling capacitors.